 - Enhance AZA's role as a conservation leader for green practices.

 - Assist AZA-accredited institutions develop a "green culture" that reaches zoo employees, volunteers, and guests.

 Membership is non-tiered, there are no dues, and though Standing Rules are in place, there are no Bylaws.
 Individuals interested in becoming a Green SAG member must possess expertise in sustainable practices at a zoo or aquarium.

-If you are interested in becoming involved with or obtaining more information about the Green SAG, please contact Jennifer Hale, Chair.
+If you are interested in becoming involved with or obtaining more information about the Green SAG, please contact Wanda Evans, Chair.